 Created new procedures for analyzing genes in single cells of tissues affected by diabetes for potential treatment

-Our scientists can now target specific genes that are not functioning properly, and potentially alter them for diabetes management, including the pancreas, liver, and adipose tissues.
+Our scientists can now target specific genes that are not functioning properly, and potentially alter them for diabetes management.
+This includes the pancreas, liver, and adipose tissues.

 Investigated what causes proliferation in beta cells

 Beta cells in rodents can rapidly reproduce and multiply, however human beta cells do not.
-We are working to create more insulin producing beta cells in people with both type 1 & type 2 diabetes.
-Beta cell regeneration in a person with diabetes could help to prevent or treat the disease.
+We are working to create more insulin producing beta cells in people living with diabetes.
+Beta cell regeneration could help to prevent or treat the disease.